 A slicker is made up of hundreds of tiny sharp pins that separate twisted hairs as it combs through their coat.
 But excessive use leads to brush burn, irritating your dog's skin, so we only use this as necessary.

-A pin brush has dulled pins and is comfortable for daily or weekly use of removing loose hair.
-But a pin brush isn't strong enough to work through tangles on a thick coated dog.
+A long pinned-brush has dulled pins and is comfortable for daily or weekly use of removing loose hair.
+But a pin brush isn't strong enough to work through tough tangles on a thick coated dog.

 But together, these tools make up the ultimate team to keeping your Aussie looking and feeling great.